AdobeDocs/audience-manager.en/help/using/features/segments/trait-recommendations.md

 **How to Interpret the Trait Similarity Score**

 Use the table below as a rough guide to trait similarity.
-This guide is based on the similarity scores we have observed across a majority of the traits.
+This guide is based on the similarity scores observed across a majority of the traits.

 Trait Similarity Score | Significance |